 Although I loved both the nightlife experience and the people there, it is common local knowledge that La Placita de Santurce is not one of the best neighborhoods in San Juan.
 If you compare it to Old San Juan or even Condado nearby, those neighborhoods are in far better condition and more walkable for tourists looking for things to do.

-Many articles online give the misleading impression that La Placita is a hip, artsy place, and modern place like Williamsburg, Brooklyn (my best comparison as a New Yorker).
+Many articles online give the misleading impression that La Placita is a hip, artsy place, and modern place like Williamsburg, Brooklyn (my closest comparison as a New Yorker).
 While this may apply to other areas in the larger Santurce area, most of the neighborhood in La Placita looks impoverished.
 Although some parts do seem to be in the early stages of gentrification.

 This fact becomes evident if you walk the neighborhood, where you will see the poor state of local homes, the bad condition of streets and roads, and the numerous crumbling buildings.
 Where you may have expected murals, instead you’ll find graffiti scrawlings.
 And where you might have expected theaters, you will find abandoned businesses.